Bence7/data-science-task/README.md

 7. Removing short tokens, that length is smaller than 3.
 8. After these steps, the tokens are joined back into a text.

+## **Stemming vs Lemmatization**
+Lemmatization as a data preprocessing step resulted in faster processing, and the trained model had higher accuracy compared to when the stemming step was used.

 ## **Vectorizing**
 I had to implement vectorization before employing any modeling algorithms.
 When comparing two techniques, it was observed that the TfidfVectorizer outperformed the HashVectorizer in terms of model accuracy.